Net Energy Metering (NEM) FAQ

 If we received your application by the deadline, we sent you and/or your contractor a confirmation email letting you know we received it.

-If you missed the deadline, you will not have an opportunity to apply for NEM 2.0, unless you have a Virtual NEM or NEM Aggregation project.
+If you missed the deadline, you would not have an opportunity to apply for NEM 2.0.
 However, you can apply for SCE’s Solar Billing Plan, a new program available to customers who install eligible renewable generating systems, such as solar or wind.

 Once enrolled in the NEM program, SCE uses a bi-directional meter to track the amount of electricity exported to the grid by your generating system as well as the amount of electricity you consume from the power grid during each billing period.
 SCE will then calculate the “net” difference between your consumption and the exported energy to determine the final charges for your electricity.